Get-Gud-Dev/Role/docs/1-abstract-design/mechanics/bardsong.md

 # Encountering a Barded Character

-## Build-Augment
+## Augment Building

 When bards are playing, characters are free to browse their collection of music (tales, pieces of entertainment) to put together a particular set of [effects](effects.md) they are after.
 Enjoying the song and feelings its effects costs the listener a bit of [Karma](karma.md), so it is in their best interest to stick around for a bit and enjoy some other songs before taking off with the [augmentation](augmentation.md).

-## Questing
+## Quest Building

-Another way to use a bard is to draw quest inspiration from the stories that you see.
+Another way to use a bard is to draw quest inspiration from the stories that are available.
+Either by taking a tale in complete or mixing and matching elements, new quests can be forged.